MSW and BSW FAQ’s

 Q: How will I manage classes, field placement, my job, and life in general?

 A: There is no doubt that good time management is the key also with utilization of supports such as family, friend, peers, and instructors to help you manage what can be a very stressful year.
-The Field Education Field Coordinators and Field Faculty Liaisons are here to help you.
+The Office of Field Education and Field Faculty Liaisons are here to help you.
 Please don’t hesitate to reach out to any of us.

 Low Residency MSW Online Field Education